 Use cases of automated aerial vehicles

 Researchers all around the globe have used various AI algorithmic techniques for giving unmanned vehicles the ability to navigate in the real world.
-They have been used for solving an array of different problems or giving them the cognitive ability to solve them.
+They have been used to solve an array of different problems or give them the cognitive ability to solve them.
 Following are some of them:

-The ultimate test of the navigational capability of an unmanned device lies in the unknown environments, typically found in the disaster affected regions.
+The ultimate test of the navigational capability of an unmanned device lies in the unknown environments, typically found in disaster-affected regions.
 Automated or semi-automated UAVs have been used around the globe for exploration, dropping supplies, assessing the structural integrity of buildings, and in countless other situations.
-Unmanned vehicles have been also used for detecting violence and keeping as eye over large gatherings.
+Unmanned vehicles have been also used for detecting violence and keeping an eye over large gatherings.

 A smart city has been the dream of the current era.
 Some of the factors associated with the idea of a smart city include the application of various technologies for communities and cities, the use of advanced telecommunication systems for public amenities, and smart energy usage.
 Believe it or not, unmanned vehicles play a big role in the realization of this dream.
 They could be used in goods delivery, medication service, and traffic problems.
 It has been successfully used in Rwanda for fast blood delivery.

 Various large corporations are using unmanned vehicles for the maintenance and surveillance of their infrastructure.
 Avitas Systems, a subsidiary of General Electric (GE), is using them for surveying their power line, transportation, and pipelines.
 Needless to say, they are not the only ones to do so.
 Some railway organizations have used them for health checkups of the lines.